 After the war it appears that Robert went back to India (still connected to railways) and Clarence joined his sister in Glenmanu.
 Within a year Clarence was married to the youngest Jacobson daughter and not long after moved to Dunedin were they settled.

-below, Full picture of the above, note his prosthetic left foot which dates this after 1919.
-It is assumed that this is at the Jacobson farm in Glenomaru and sitting behind him is one of the Jacobson brothers (there were nine of them)
+below, Full picture of the above.
+It is assumed that this is at the Jacobson farm in Glenomaru.

 below, Full picture (with blur & damage) note his prosthetic left foot.

 Clarence Sinclair was in the third body of the NZ Expeditionary Force in War World One.
 He was a Trooper: 9/881 in the Otago Mounted Rifles.
 At the time of his departure from NZ he was living at Concord, Burnside, Dunedin.
 His next of kin was his brother, Robert Sinclair (also living at Concord).

 Private, Clarence Gordon Sinclair, 9/881, of the Otago Mounted Rifles.
 Discharged 14 November 1919 as being no longer fit for war service on account of wounds received in action.

 Enlisted 14 December 1914 with an age of 24 years and 4/12 months.
 He is described as having a dark complexion, black hair, black eye colour, 114 pounds (51 kg), and 5 foot 5 inches tall.

 His trade is listed as ‘farming’ and last employer Jensen Brothers.
 He noted that he had previously been rejected for military service as being “Not up to standard”.